massma/swb2/README.md

 `netCDF`, `HDF5`, and `zlib` are either linked statically or dynamically depending on the platform.
 Generally static linking is possible using `gfortran` on Windows platforms.
 Dynamic linking of these libraries is often easier on Macintosh and Linux platforms.

+### Testing

+This project makes use of a unit testing framework for Fortran code called FRUIT (Andrew Hang Chen and contributors, https://sourceforge.net/projects/fortranxunit/).
+The FRUIT code originally relied on supplemental code written in Ruby to assist in generating unit test code.
+Because we are more familiar with the Python language, we chose to use a second package called pyFRUIT (Adrian Croucher, https://github.com/acroucher/FRUITPy) to generate the Fortran unit testing code for use with the FRUIT unit testing framework.